Deploy deterministic machine learning models for industrial automation with ML.NET integration

 Model Versioning

-Track and manage multiple model versions:
+Track and manage multiple model versions (pre-trained model pattern):

 public class ModelManager